 Patience (Year 5) Class

 Welcome to Patience Class.
-My name is Mrs Minhas and I am the Year 5 teacher; our teaching assistants are Miss Rego, Miss Flores and Mrs Woyike.
+My name is Mrs Minhas and I am the Year 5 teacher; our teaching assistants are Miss Rego and Mrs Sheaky.

 All pupils are expected to read regularly at home with an adult in order to develop their comprehension/inferential skills as well as the speed, fluency and accuracy of what they read.
 In school, we focus a great deal on analysing the content of what is being read; asking a variety of questions about the content in order to ensure that they gain a deeper understanding.
 Asking these questions at home will improve their reading skills.
 So, it is imperative that you read with your child every day for at least 15 minutes.